seyifash/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 0- This is a script that creates an alias
 2- This script Add the file action to the PATH
-3- This is a script that counts the number of directory in a file
+3- This is a script that counts the number of directory in a file 4- This is a script that list environmental variables